 The greatest ills in managing medical software development

-Is managing medical software development different from managing other projects?
+Are there differences between managing the development of medical software and managing other IT projects?
 Well, that depends.
 Imagine such a situation when you start a project and at the outset you have to define: project goal, product owner, team structure (its name, allocation of roles to team members), project events cycle (like daily scrum, planning, review, retrospective), first elements of the project backlog, rules of cooperation and many more.
 What helps in defining these issues is the Scrum methodology.
 The requirements defined by ISO and IEC should also be added to this list.
 And at this point you will either feel that you are losing ground – because there is no book, no bible on project management that will tell you how to combine project management methodology with the standards and requirements of medical products, or you will prepare a plan and focus on areas where taking care of the combination of these two worlds is most important.

-I have chosen option two.
-What I wanted was for the project, the application we produce, to meet the requirements of the medical product, but it was also essential for me to maintain the awareness that it is still software production.
+We have chosen option two.
+What we wanted was for the project, the application we produce, to meet the requirements of the medical product, but it was also essential for us to maintain the awareness that it is still software production.
 Being more precise – creating software in medical imaging.
-And exactly this order was the key for me to reconcile the two worlds: IT and medical product requirements.
+And exactly this order was the key for us to reconcile the two worlds: IT and medical product requirements.

 Managing medical software development – to harness the “enemy”